Tags

 It helps lighten the load on staffing

-It could be a more efficient option for your contact center
+It could be a more efficient option for your contact centre

-Call center agents handle a lot of calls that range from pleasant to nightmare-ish.
+Call centre agents handle a lot of calls that range from pleasant to nightmare-ish.
 You’ve probably heard some horror stories.

 Training your employees for call scenarios is time-consuming and, as we mentioned before, expensive.
 BPO companies ensure their staff are trained and professional, ready to handle any kind of customer call.

-Because of their experience, BPO call center agents can also handle calls with more ease and speed.
+Because of their experience, BPO call centre agents can also handle calls with more ease and speed.
 That means less waiting for your customers and an overall better customer experience.

-Technological advances are equipping BPO call center agents with better tools as well.
-Dialpad Ai, for instance, helps agents with customer issues while they’re speaking to them, and can transcribe calls while distinguishing between different voices with ease.
+Technological advances are equipping BPO call centre agents with better tools as well.
+Dialpad’s proprietary artificial intelligence, Dialpad Ai, helps agents with customer issues while they’re speaking to them, distinguishing between speakers and transcribing the conversation with a high level of accuracy.

 Cons